Easy Garden Activity for Kids

 I realize it may seem strange to be talking about gardening so early in the year.
 After all, we are still waking up to frosty mornings and drippy days.
 In the past, my husband and I have put in a summer garden, planting in May and harvesting through September.
 When fall rolls in, I pop garlic in the ground, clean up the beds, and call it a year.

 However, I have recently realized that I am missing out on some prime growing time.
 The growing season in our temperate Northwest climate could easily stretch from early spring to early winter.
-Over the next three posts, I am going to be sharing ideas for gardening-related activities you can be doing right now.
 In fact, you can do today’s activity without even setting foot outisde.

 Activity: Watching Seeds Germinate

 2. to develop into a plant or individual, as a seed, spore, or bulb.